ente76/guillotine/README.md

 - v8: 13.11.2021
   - improve the documentation of commands
   - implement exception handling for malformed commands
-  - implement the interval setting in s and ms
+  - implement the interval settings in s and ms granularity
+    - deprecated `interval`
   - implement shut down functionality for switch commands
   - prepare a set of test cases
   - implement notifications based on log entries with separate level filter
+  - removed `killBeforeRestart` option from `command` (complex functionality with limited use)
+    - a notification will be raised if in use (this will be removed in the next version)

 ## ToDo